Dysthymia vs. Depression: Similarities And Differences

 • Tricyclic antidepressants (TCAs)

 The specific medication and dosage prescribed will vary from patient to patient.
-It's important to talk with your mental health professional about the different options to see what you could be doing to help yourself as well.
+It's important to consult with your doctor or psychiatrist before starting, stopping, or changing any medication.

 Takeaway

-Getting professional help is essential if you are experiencing depression.
-Do not try to go through it alone and do not interpret thatyou have no one to help you.
-A mental health professional can work with you to better understand your symptoms, your feelings, and what is really ahead for you in your life.
+Getting professional help is typically essential if you are experiencing depression, whether it’s persistent depressive disorder or major depressive disorder.
+Do not try to go through it alone and do not interpret that you have no one to help you.
+A mental healthcare professional can work with you to better understand your symptoms and address them appropriately.
 By working with a professional, you may be able to start regaining control of your life again.

 With BetterHelp, you also aren’t limited by the mental health professionals who are available in your area, giving you more freedom to choose someone you trust and with whom you feel comfortable.
 Not only that, it allows you to review far more information and qualifications before you narrow down your choice.
 There's no reason to settle for a therapist with whom you aren't entirely comfortable.
 Through BetterHelp, you don’t have to.